GLOBAL MARKETS-Stocks slide, US yields climb amid hawkish Fed, China tensions | Headlines

 While almost all Fed officials agreed to hold interest rates steady last month, minutes of the meeting released on Wednesday showed the vast majority expected policy would eventually need to tighten further.
 Money market traders place 85% odds on a quarter point hike on July 26, and about a 50/50 chance of another by November.

-"The Fed's decision to pause was not actually unanimous and most members are up for further hikes, so this could cap upside over the near-term," although the scope of equity declines so far suggests it could be "more of a bump in the road as opposed to blood on the streets," he added.
-Ten-year Treasury yields climbed as high as 3.957% in Tokyo trading, after surging some 9 basis points overnight.
+"The Fed's decision to pause was not actually unanimous and most members are up for further hikes, so this could cap upside over the near-term."
+Ten-year Treasury yields climbed as high as 3.965% in Tokyo trading, after surging some 9 basis points overnight.

-The U.S. dollar index - which measures the currency against six peers, including the euro and yen - extended Wednesday's 0.23% to be up as much as 0.09% to 103.42 in Asian trading.
-Against the yen, though, the dollar's advances were conspicuously subdued, considering the currency pair's traditional close relationship with long-term U.S. yields.
+The U.S. dollar index - which measures the currency against six peers, including the euro and yen - extended Wednesday's 0.23% gain to be up as much as 0.13% to 103.46 in Asian trading.
+Against the yen, though, the dollar dropped, despite the currency pair's traditional close relationship with long-term U.S. yields.

-The dollar slipped 0.22% to 144.335 yen on Thursday, undoing all of the previous day's 0.13% advance.
+The dollar declined 0.54% to 143.875 yen on Thursday, undoing all of the previous day's 0.13% advance.
 Japanese officials have sounded almost daily warnings over yen weakness as it approached the 145 level that triggered intervention last autumn.
 The dollar briefly touched 145.07 yen on Friday.

 "The market has no doubts now about the Fed's policy stance, which is about as hawkish as it can get," Matsuzawa added.
 "They are ready to hike multiple times, and the bar is quite low."
-Meanwhile, crude oil was little changed in Asian trading, as the prospect of tighter supply with output cuts from Saudi Arabia and Russia and a bigger-than-expected drop in U.S. crude stocks were offset by worries over a sluggish demand recovery in China.
+Meanwhile, oil prices slipped in Asian trade on Thursday as fears of a sluggish demand recovery in the world's top crude importer China offset the prospect of tighter supply, with top exporters Saudi Arabia and Russia cutting output.

-Brent crude futures were down 2 cents to $76.63 a barrel after settling up 0.5% the previous day.
-U.S. West Texas Intermediate crude was at $71.90 a barrel, up 11 cents, or 0.2%, after closing 2.9% higher in post-July 4 holiday trade on Wednesday to catch up with Brent's gains earlier in the week.
+Brent crude futures dipped 25 cents, or 0.3%, to $76.40 a barrel, after settling higher 0.5% the previous day.
+U.S. West Texas Intermediate crude fell 7 cents, or 0.1%, to $71.72 a barrel, after closing 2.9% higher in post-holiday trade on Wednesday to catch up with Brent's gains earlier in the week.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)